jasonkarns/userscripts/readme.md

 Userscripts
 ===========
-This is my collection of userscripts for Greasemonkey/Firefox and Google Chrome.
+Userscripts for Firefox (with Greasemonkey) and Google Chrome.
 They are also [available at userscripts.org](http://userscripts.org/users/jasonkarns)

 - [GitHub-Diff-Whitespace](https://github.com/jasonkarns/userscripts/tree/master/github-diff-whitespace): adds a button to GitHub diff views (commits, pull requests) to toggle whitespace-significance for the diff.
 - [gitJasmine](https://github.com/jasonkarns/userscripts/tree/master/gitjasmine): adds a 'Try-Jasmine' link to gists that look like they include Jasmine specs.
 Supports both JavaScript and CoffeeScript.